HK-Modding-Preservation/HollowKnight.DarknessRandomizer/ReadMe.md

 # Darkness Randomizer Mod

-DISCLAIMER: This documentation is aspirational.
-The mod is under development, and not yet released.

 A Rando 4 connection mod to randomize dark rooms in Hallownest.

 Search "DarknessRandomizer" on Scarab to install.
 Requires [Rando 4](https://github.com/homothetyhk/RandomizerMod) and [ItemChanger](https://github.com/homothetyhk/HollowKnight.ItemChanger).
 Compatible with (but does not require) [RandoPlus](https://github.com/flibber-hk/HollowKnight.RandoPlus), specifically the "Not Lantern" setting.